TheDataStation/relational-embedding/README.md

 ```
 cd node2vec/
-python src/main.py --task sample
+python src/main.py --task sample --dimensions 10
 ```

  The factorization-method based one is done by calling:
  ```
  cd ProNE/
-python proNE.py --task sample
+python proNE.py --task sample --dimensions 10
  ```

+Note that our sample dataset is very small and is just used for motivating example, larger dimensions should be used on larger datasets.

 Generated embedding and walks would be saved in the corresponding **emb/** folder.
 For the random-walk-based method, we observe due to the connectivity of the graph, some nodes are worse represented than other nodes, and adding limits on how many times walks can visit one node is beneficial for both embedding quality and downstream model performance.
 The embedding is suffixed with **_restart** under the same model name.
+The matrix factorization method generates two embeddings, one suffixed with **_sparse** and one with **_spectral** under the same model name.
+Embeddings generated are saved under the corresponding **emb/** folder.

 ## Embedding Enhancement (Optional and Ongoing)
 Since we already have the representation of the relational data in the form of embeddings, we could find analogies of feature engineering techniques in the embedding space.
 Here are some ideas that we are exploring: